Section 1: Introduction To The Code Of Conduct

 1.1 The Scottish public has a high expectation of councillors and the way in which they should conduct themselves in undertaking their duties in the Council.
 You must meet those expectations by ensuring that your conduct is above reproach.

-1.3 This Code applies to every member of a local authority in Scotland.
+1.4 This Code applies to every elected member of a local authority in Scotland.
 As a councillor, it is your responsibility to make sure that you are familiar with, and that your actions comply with, its provisions.

-1.6 The sections of the Code which follow have been developed in line with the key principles listed in Section 2 and provide additional information on how the principles should be interpreted and applied in practice.
-No written information can provide for all circumstances and if you are uncertain about how the rules apply, you should seek advice from senior Council employees.
+1.6 The sections of the Code which follow have been developed in line with the key principles listed in Section 2 and set out how the principles should be interpreted and applied in practice.
+No written information can provide for all circumstances and if you are uncertain about how the rules apply you should seek advice from senior Council employees.
 You may also choose to consult your own legal advisers, and on detailed financial and commercial matters, to seek advice from other relevant professionals.

-1.7 Part 2 of the Ethical Standards in Public Life etc. (Scotland) Act sets out the provisions for dealing with alleged breaches of the Code and for the sanctions that will be applied if the Standards Commission for Scotland finds that there has been a breach of the Code.
-In respect of councillors, those sanctions are set out in Annex A.
+1.7 Part 2 of the Ethical Standards in Public Life etc. (Scotland) Act sets out the provisions for dealing with alleged breaches of the Code, including the sanctions that can be applied if the Standards Commission for Scotland finds that there has been a breach of the Code.
+Those sanctions are set out in Annex A.